Rules

 Can a player catch and pitch on different days?

 Yes.
-The catcher-to-pitcher restriction is per-game only.
-A player who catches on Monday and pitches on Tuesday is fine (assuming they meet rest day requirements from any previous pitching).
+The catcher-to-pitcher restriction applies to a single calendar day.
+A player who catches four innings on Monday can pitch on Tuesday, assuming they meet rest day requirements from any previous pitching.
+Within the same day, including doubleheaders, the restriction holds.

 What's the penalty for violating this rule?